GoogleChrome/developer.chrome.com/site/en/articles/high-definition-css-color-guide/index.md

 notice the differentiating color spaces and use the default color space `oklab`.
 You may think the browser would use lch as the color space, since that's the first color, but it doesn't and that's why I show a second comparison gradient `.lch`.
-The `.lch` gradfient is a gradient from the lch color space.
+The `.lch` gradient is a gradient from the lch color space.

 ##### Less banding thanks to 16-bit color